Advancing groundbreaking discovery through bio-psycho-social gender and sexuality research.

 For over a decade, risk detection for sexual offenders has been the domain of static actuarial instruments.
 By adding dynamic factors to a risk assessment, specifically ones that have been linked to risk of reoffending and are amenable to treatment, has the potential to greatly improve our ability to assess risk, and changes in risk, over time.
 At the same time, it can improve treatment by systematically tracking progress, and identifying areas for intervention.
-This project could result in a major step forward in sex offender management, in that we may identify an empirically valid method for tracking changes in risk status.
+This project provides a major step forward in sex offender management, in that we are exploring an empirically valid method for tracking changes in risk status.
 This will allow for a more nuanced strategy toward sex offender management, since intervention intensity could be modified as predicted offender risk changes over time.

-Researchers at the PHS will begin working with sex offender treatment and management systems in New York City, NY, and Maricopa County, AZ, to collect data on 735 adult males who had committed sexual offenses and were on probation supervision at each location, interview directors of treatment programs, and conduct focus groups with treatment providers and probation/parole agents.
-Follow-up data will assess sexual recidivism, non-sexual violent recidivism, any recidivism, returns to confinement, and violations of conditional release (parole or probation).
+Researchers at the PHS worked with the adult probation departments in New York City, NY, and Maricopa County, AZ, to collect data on 735 adult males who had committed sexual offenses and were on probation supervision at each location, interview directors of treatment programs, and conduct focus groups with treatment providers and probation/parole agents.
+Follow-up data assessed sexual recidivism, non-sexual violent recidivism, any recidivism, returns to confinement, and violations of conditional release (parole or probation).

 Researchers include Michael Miner, PhD; Bean Robinson, PhD, (co-investigator), Chris Hoefer (project coordinator), Cathy Strobel-Ayres, Karl Hanson, PhD, (consultant Ottawa, Ontario, Canada), and David Thornton, PhD (consultant Mauston, Wisconsin).